neherlab/pangraph/docs/src/index.md

 ### as a Julia library

 The library is written in and thus requires [Julia](https://julialang.org/downloads/) to be installed on your machine.
+(Note: pangraph was developed in Julia v.1.7.2, compatibility with more recent versions is not guaranteed.)

 To install pangraph as a julia library in a local environment:
 ```bash